MPEGGroup/OpenFontFormat/README.md

 If you have an idea for how the MPEG Open Font Format (MOFF) specification (spec) can be improved, file an issue on this repo!
 There may be related discussions on the [mpeg-otspec](https://lists.aau.at/mailman/listinfo/mpeg-otspec) mailing list, which has a [public archive](https://lists.aau.at/pipermail/mpeg-otspec/) you can search.
-(Sadly file attachments are not available in the archive, but all formal input and output documents can be found in MPEG document registry and on ISO Livelink document repositories (please note that the access to those document archives is password protected and available only to active members of SC29.))
+(Sadly file attachments are not available in the archive, but all formal input and output documents can be found in the MPEG document registry and on ISO Livelink document repositories (please note that the access to those document archives is password protected and available only to active members of SC29.))

 Issues on Github are easy to track and discuss, with "unread messages" notifications in the web ui for logged in users, tags and milestones for grouping and prioritizing, inline formatting with markdown, images and file attachments with drag and drop, message editing for yourself, and moderation tools to keep discussions within the bound of the code of conduct.